jig/go-aruco/README.md

 # go-aruco

-This Go (Golang) package `aruco` that provides a JSON stream through stdout of the coordinates of the Aruco markers on view.
+This Go (Golang) package provides the position of Aruco markers in view of the camera.
+It provides the translation vector and the rotation vector.

-The package uses Python.
+The package uses Python to access both the Camera and OpenCV library.

 Tested on a Raspberry Pi 4 with Camera Module 3 WIDE infrared with Raspberry Pi OS "Bookworm".

 See the sample code on [example-2d](./example-2d/) on how to use it.

 # Install dependencies

-_Installation process pending to be reviewed_

 You need Go compiler (tested with Go compiler v1.23.2) an the Python interpreter (tested on Python v3.13) and the Python OpenCV dependencies (tested with v4.10).